skip to content

 00:49:03 - Chris Ferdinandi

-I am at.
-So.
-And I actually I've.
-I don't have a users page.
+So, and actually, I don't have a uses page.
 I've written about all of these things in various places.
-They're just hard to find because they're like, scattered and like articles that get buried very quickly because I. I just write so much, but.
-So my favorite microphone is.
-Sure.
-But no. So for the recording piece, I. And actually, I will talk about the microphone in a sec for reasons.
-But.
-So I record everything in ScreenFlow.
-So podcast, YouTube videos, courses.
-I. I've had to upgrade it a couple of times every now and then.
+They're just hard to find because they're scattered in articles that get buried very quickly, because I just write so much.
+But my favorite microphone is Shure.
+For the recording piece, I record everything in ScreenFlow: podcasts, YouTube videos, courses.
+I've had to upgrade it a couple of times every now and then with a macOS update.

 00:49:42 - Anthony Campolo